Steven Kwan Preview, Player Props: Guardians vs. Twins

 Steven Kwan At The Plate

-- Kwan has driven home a run in 30 games this season (23.6%), including more than one RBI in 6.3% of his games and producing three or more of his team's runs on three occasions..
+- In 31 games this year (24.2%), Kwan has picked up an RBI, and in eight of those games (6.3%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.